dhutapratama/docs/mail.md

 <a name="writing-markdown-messages"></a>
 ### Writing Markdown Messages

-Markdown mailables use a combination of Blade components and Markdown syntax which allow you to easily construct mail messages while leveraging Laravel's pre-built email UI components:
+Markdown mailables use a combination of Blade components and Markdown syntax which allow you to easily construct mail messages while leveraging Lets's pre-built email UI components:

 ```blade
 <x-mail::message>